 - 1 cup chopped chocolate covered pretzels approximately 6 large pretzels

 - Preheat oven to 350ºF.
 Line a baking sheet with a parchment paper or a silicone baking mat.
 Set aside.

 - In a medium size bowl, whisk together the flour, baking soda, baking powder, and salt.
 Set aside.

 - In a separate medium size bowl with a hand held mixer or the bowl of a stand mixer fitted with a paddle attachment, cream together the butter and brown sugar on medium speed.
 Scrape down the sides and bottom of the bowl with a spatula.
 Add the egg and vanilla extract, and beat again on medium speed until everything is combined and there are no lumps.

 - With the mixer on low, slowly add the dry ingredients to the wet ingredients in 2 additions, mixing thoroughly after each addition.
 Fold in chopped pretzels with a spatula.

-- Using a cookie scoop or a Tablespoon measuring spoon, drop rounded balls onto baking sheet.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), drop rounded balls onto baking sheet.
 Bake for 10-12 minutes until sides just begin to brown (mine took exactly 11 minutes).
 Remove from oven and allow to cool on the baking sheet for 1-2 minutes before transferring to a wire rack to cool completely.
 Cookies stay fresh in an airtight container at room temperature up to 1 week.
 Baked cookies may be frozen up to 2 months.
 Balled cookie dough can be frozen, up to 2 months.
 Bake frozen on baking sheet for 11-13 minutes.